 - Oral rehydration salts or Pedialyte

 Note: I scratched Alcamforado because I don’t want to recommend it.
 I tried to use it myself by applying a little amount on my chest and I got palpitations a few minutes after.
-What more to baby?
+What more to a baby?
 I would suggest that you test products first on yourself before giving to your child so that you can have peace of mind of whatever effects these products may have.

 Being a common and famous product in the Philippines, Alcamforado may have different effects on some people thus they continue to use it.
 I, for one, discontinued using it.